cliffordlau/cas-data-vis-wp/03_how_to_choose.md

  Tables are likely the most useful in the following situations:
        * When the goal of the visualization is to **look up individual values**
        * When the user needs a one-to-one comparison or to compare pairs of related variables
-       *	When the goal of the visualization is to communicate to a diverse audience where each will look for their row or column of interest
+       * When the goal of the visualization is to communicate to a diverse audience where each will look for their own value
        *	Information needs to be read, such as across rows or down columns
        *	Precision is important, as opposed to a general sense of the data from a graph
        *	You have multiple data sets with different units of measure
        *	You want to combine summary and detailed information

  Tables are likely too detailed and time consuming for your reader to use during a live presentation.

- ### Graphs

-       Graphs are likely the most useful in the following situations:
-       *	The goal of the visualization is to examine large datasets at once
-       *	When the primary goal of the visualization is to discern patterns, an overall shape, and/or relationships, including trends over time
-       *	When the viewer is interested in exceptions within patterns
-       *	When the goal of the visualization is to examine a set of quantitative values as a whole
-       *	When the goal of the visualization is to see the differences and similarities between two datasets